MaitreyaM/Exploratory_Data_Analysis_In_Banking/README.md

 # Exploratory_Data_Analysis_In_Banking
 This repository contains a comprehensive exploratory data analysis (EDA) focused on the banking sector.
+The notebook investigates key patterns, trends, and insights within banking data, applying various data analysis techniques and visualization tools.
+Key techniques include data cleaning, feature selection, statistical analysis, and visual representation of financial data using Python libraries like Pandas, Matplotlib, and Seaborn.
+This project provides valuable insights for decision-making in banking-related data-driven tasks.